;

 You should be concerned if swollen gums are linked to an infection.

-You may be dealing with an infection if the swelling is accompanied by one or more of these symptoms:
+You may have an infection if the swelling comes with one or more of these symptoms:

-- Difficulty opening your mouth (Trismus) – Inflammation can spread to the jaw muscles, making it hard to open your mouth.
+• Difficulty opening your mouth (Trismus) – Inflammation can spread to the jaw muscles, making it hard to fully open your mouth.

-- Trouble eating and swallowing – Swelling near the back of the mouth can make chewing, swallowing, or even speaking difficult.
+• Trouble eating and swallowing – Swelling near the back of the mouth or throat can make chewing, swallowing, or even speaking difficult.

 If you experience any of these symptoms, see your dentist immediately.
 Wisdom tooth infections should never be ignored—because these teeth are positioned at the back of the mouth.
 This means the infection can quickly spread to critical areas like the throat and airways.

-Symptoms such as trismus, severe facial swelling, fever, and overall weakness are red flags that the infection is spreading.
-In such cases, immediate treatment is essential to prevent serious, even life-threatening, complications.
+Symptoms such as trismus, severe facial swelling, fever, and overall weakness are warning signs that the infection is spreading.
+This situation requires urgent care to prevent serious—even life-threatening—complications.

 Why Do Gums Swell When Wisdom Teeth Come In?